sschober/kqwait/README.md

  - http://mark.heily.com/libkqueue/

-Waiting on a directory does not work on Linux.
+Waiting on directories does not work on Linux at the moment.

 ## Build